maryrosecook/code-lauren/pages/naming-things.md

 ## Naming things

 Earlier, I suggested you make a line of ovals.
 You might have noticed that you were repeating numbers.
-Look, for example, at this code.
+Look, for example, at this code:

 ```
 draw-oval(200 200 30 30 "filled" "blue")